RhysMarch/DiscordMetroBot/README.md

 # Tyne and Wear Metro Discord Bot

 This Discord bot provides Tyne and Wear Metro service updates and train times.
+Currently outdated, but the API still works.

 - **Automatic Updates**: Fetches and summarises Metro service updates hourly from the Nexus website, posting them to a dedicated channel.
 - **Train Times**: Use the /time <station> command to get the next upcoming train times for any Metro station.